Varshinie13/SQL-7-DAY-Challenge-Basics---Advanced-/README.md

   <img width="960" height="540" alt="Screenshot 2026-05-07 201320" src="https://github.com/user-attachments/assets/e7648059-4672-454f-b58c-4afdd57fbdfe" />

-- 🛒 Days 3 & 4: E-Commerce Data Analysis
+- 🛒 Days 3 ,4 & 5: E-Commerce Data Analysis

 ## 🎯 Objectives
 Transitioning from structural setup to data retrieval.
 The focus of these two days is mastering how to filter, sort, and limit data using logical operators and SQL clauses.

+## 📂 Project Structure:
+- `/Day_03_ Clauses & Operators/`: Implementation of Where Clause,Comparison Operators, Arithmatic Operators,Logical Operators, is null/ is not null,in and Not in, between and not between, like and not like
+- `/Day_04_ Clauses & Operators/`: Advanced logic using ORDER BY & LIMIT,Aggregate Functions,GROUP BY & HAVING,Window Functions.
+- `/Day_05_Automation/`: operation using left join, right join, Inner Join .

 ## 🛠️ SQL Concepts Applied
 - **Filtering Data:** `WHERE` clause with logical operators (`AND`, `OR`, `NOT`).